 Search is a powerful Slack feature: in an instant, you can go back to just the right file or conversation.
 If you’ve mastered the basics of searching in Slack, here are some more advanced tips to focus your searches.

-When you search in Slack, your results will include messages or files that contain any of your keywords.
-For example, let's say you search for a hot potato; you'll get a list of results with these keywords:
+When you search in Slack, your results will include messages or files that contain all of your keywords.

 Note: The word "a" is ignored by search, along with these other common terms: an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, of, on, or, s, such, t, that, the, their, then, there, these, they, this, to, was, will, with.